 The film's tagline, "Welcome to a new world of gods and monsters," is a quote from Bride of Frankenstein (1935), which was also produced by Universal and will be the next installment in the Dark Universe franchise.

-Javier Bardem, Joseph Gordon-Levitt, Tom Hardy, and Eddie Redmayne were all considered to play Dr. Henry Jekyll before Russell Crowe was cast in the role.
-Bardem was then cast as Frankenstein's Monster.
+Javier Bardem, Joseph Gordon-Levitt, Tom Hardy, and Eddie Redmayne were all considered to play Henry before Russell Crowe was cast in the role.
+Bardem was then cast as Frankenstein's Monster in a planned sequel.

-A big fan of the series Peaky Blinders, Tom Cruise personally requested Annabelle Wallis audition for the film.
+A big fan of Peaky Blinders (2013), Tom Cruise personally requested Annabelle Wallis to audition for the film.

 The film's original plot was set in Iraq and followed a Navy SEAL and his team that battle mummies led by Ashurbanipal.

 This film's tagline, "A new world of gods and monsters," is taken from a line in Bride of Frankenstein (1935), which featured the original Mummy, Boris Karloff.
 This line also inspired the title of the film Gods and Monsters (1998), which starred Brendan Fraser, star of the 1999 film The Mummy (1999).

 The plane crash sequence was partially shot with Tom Cruise on the "vomit comet" zero-g airplane.